 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
 Whether you need a registered agent service, want to reserve a business name, or are looking to register a domain name for your business website, our goal is to help you stay on the road to success.
 Check out our services and contact us today to see how we can help you grow your company.

-The filing fee is at least $89, payable by check, depending on how many shares of stock you have.
+The filing fee will depend on how many shares of stock you have.
 Since filings are submitted by mail, anticipate your paperwork taking up to two weeks to complete.
-If you require this faster, you can pay $50 to have your paperwork processed within 24 hours.
-For same-day processing, the fee is $100.
+If you require this faster, you can pay an extra fee to have your paperwork processed within 24 hours.

 You’re not required to retain a lawyer, but one can help you navigate paperwork and compliance issues.

-Other than a PC, there are no other entity types in Delaware specifically intended for professionals.
+Other than a PSC, there are no other entity types in Delaware specifically intended for professionals.
 Professionals can, however, form a regular LLC.

 Technically, yes.
 However, as the licensing and compliance rules are different for each profession, you’re advised to hire a lawyer who is familiar with these laws.